 At first glance, the requirements gathering process and requirements documentation can seem intimidating—but it doesn’t have to be.
-I’m going to shed some light on the importance of requirements, the process of requirements management and gathering, some techniques to consider, and approaches to writing requirements documentation.
+I’m going to shed some light on the importance of requirements, the process of requirements management and gathering, some requirement gathering techniques to consider, and approaches to writing requirements documentation.
 While requirements documentation may get complicated, the process doesn’t have to be.
 My goal with this article is to provide you a simplified, intuitive approach to requirements gathering and documentation.

 Topics In This Article

 This is a complete guide with lots of useful information.
 You can jump straight to these sections to touch on the specifics:

 - What Are The Two Types Of Requirements?

 - The Importance Of Requirements Management

 - Requirements Gathering Process

 - Expert Tips On How To Write A Requirements Document

 The specifics of your requirements definition will depend on your relationship with the client, your team’s experience, and other factors.
 However, you’ll still need the basic parts of a project requirements document that gives definition to a feature’s functionality, location, design, etc.

 Here are some requirements document templates, along with a digital glossary to help you out: